2017 Has Already Seen Several Prison Rebellions

 Yet, the facility has faced lawsuits [PDF] and criticism for its decision to double-bunk prisoners in cells since 2009, which preceded a spike in violence at the facility.
 It remains a notoriously violent prison.

-A few weeks later, prisoners rose up at the Kinney County Detention Center.
+A few weeks later, prisoners rose up at the Kinney County Detention Center in Texas.
 About 65 prisoners took control of a section of the prison for over three hours.
 It’s unclear how the rebellion was ended, and no injuries were reported.

 Kinney County is a private federal prison, under contract with Community Education Centers—a lesser-known private prison company that has, like most of its competitors, a reputation for abuse and misconduct.
 While it is unclear what led to the riot, audits [PDF] and lawsuits against prison administrators suggest there are issues with inmate safety and access to medical care.